Liding-Zhang/Collaboration_Panel_rviz/README.md

 ```

 ## Run the Simulation
-Firs,t the robots need to be spawned into Gazebo:
+First, the robots need to be spawned into Gazebo:
 ```
 roslaunch collaboration_launch multi_robot_gazebo.launch
 ```
-Next launch the navigation and MoveIt functionalities of the robots:
+Next, launch the navigation and MoveIt functionalities of the robots:
 ```
 roslaunch collaboration_launch multi_robot_nav.launch
 ```